gp47/tf-gen-vpc/README.md

 ## Summary

-Terraform code to create an GEN-Network
+Terraform code to create an GEN-AWS-Network

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements